What is a key account?

 This helps, but it’s limited and is a pain to update and collaborate with others.

-A good relationship mapping tool should connect to your CRM, as this would be your source of contact data.
+Good key account relationship mapping tools should connect to your CRM, as this would be your source of contact data.

-The majority of relationship mapping tools available only work in conjunction with a CRM, and often it’s limited to Salesforce, and maybe Dynamics 365.
+The majority of relationship mapping tools available only work in conjunction with a CRM, and often it’s limited to Salesforce.

 In addition to this, the relationship mapping feature in some of the tools is part of a bigger and more expensive sales process platform which makes it a broader decision to consider.